DavidStevensonVtex/Python-Tutorials/The-Python-3-Standard-Library/ch05/random/random.md

 #### 5.3.10.2 Approximation

 The _triangular_ distribution is used as an approximate distribution for small sample sizes.
 The “curve” of a triangular distribution has low points at known minimum and maximum values, and a high point at the mode, which is estimated based on a “most likely” outcome (reflected by the mode argument to `triangular()`).

+#### 5.3.10.3 Exponential

+`expovariate()` produces an exponential distribution useful for simulating arrival or interval time values for in homogeneous Poisson processes such as the rate of radioactive decay or requests coming into a web server.

+The Pareto, or power law, distribution matches many observable phenomena and was popularized by The Long Tail, by Chris Anderson.
+The `paretovariate()` function is useful for simulating allocation of resources to individuals (wealth to people, demand for musicians, attention to blogs, etc.).